RedisLabs/redislabs-docs/content/platforms/kubernetes/getting-started/quick-start.md

     EOF
     ```

-    This will request Redis Enterprise nodes with 2 CPUs and 4GB of memory.
+    This will request a cluster with 3 Redis Enterprise nodes using the
+    default requests (i.e., 2 CPUs and 4GB of memory per node).
-    If you want to test with a larger or smaller configuration, you can
+    If you want to test with a larger configuration, you can
     specify the node resources.
-For example, we can reduce the CPU and memory
+For example, we can increase the memory:
-    for a quick test:

     ```
     cat <<EOF > simple-cluster.yaml